jonascarpay/calligraphy/README.md

 2. Install [GraphViz](https://graphviz.org/).
 By default, `calligraphy` needs `dot` to be available in the search path.

 3. Generate HIE files for your project by passing the `-fwrite-ide-info` to GHC.
-If you're using Cabal, for example, you'd invoke `cabal new-build --ghc-options=-fwrite-ide-info`
+If you're using Cabal, for example, you'd invoke `cabal build --ghc-options=-fwrite-ide-info`

 4. Run `calligraphy`.
 You probably want to start by running `calligraphy --help` to see what options it supports, but as an example, the above graph was produced using the following command: